SantiagoAlmiron/SantiagoAlmiron/README.md

 ### Hi there 👋

-Hello every one, i'm Santiago and i'm Jr web developer looking for improve my skills, here you will find my diferent projects.
+Hello every one, i'm Santiago and i'm SmSr web developer looking for improve my skills, here you will find my diferent projects.

 - 🔭 I’m currently working on "Play Business" it's fintech startup.
 - 🌱 I’m currently improving the habilities that i adquired at Le Wagon's bootcamp.